Trump, talked out of announcing a 2024 bid for now, settles on a wink-and-nod unofficial candidacy

 “Maybe people are stepping a little more gingerly because the president is coming in,” said David Kochel, a veteran Iowa Republican strategist.
 “But don’t think that stops anybody from doing the things they can do.
 We have a lot of races in 2022, so there is a lot of ground they can cover.”

 In August, Trump hired two Iowa experts, Eric Branstad and Alex Latcham, as advisers for his leadership PAC, Save America.
 Branstad, who helped Trump in his last two campaigns in the state, is the son of Terry Branstad, the former Iowa governor and Trump’s ambassador to China.
-Latcham, a Des Moines native who worked for Trump in the White House, previously worked in the state for Sen. Mitt Romney (R-Utah), former Rep. Michelle Bachmann (R-Minn.) and Trump.
+Latcham, a Des Moines native who worked for Trump in the White House, previously worked in the state for Sen. Mitt Romney (R-Utah), former congresswoman Michelle Bachmann (R-Minn.) and Trump.

-Trump also in August called the current Iowa GOP Chair Jeff Kaufmann, just weeks before Kaufmann was appointed the chair of the Republican National Committee’s effort to design a 2024 nominating calendar.
+Trump also in August called the current Iowa GOP chairman, Jeff Kaufmann, just weeks before Kaufmann was appointed chairman of the Republican National Committee’s effort to design a 2024 nominating calendar.

-“He has been a really adamant supporter of our first in the nation status,” Kaufmann said.
+“He has been a really adamant supporter of our first-in-the-nation status,” Kaufmann said.

-Trump’s fundraising efforts have persisted at a frantic pace, even though most of his direct appeals, for independent PACs or his own cannot be used for a future presidential campaign, because of how they were established under campaign finance law.
+Trump’s fundraising efforts have persisted at a frantic pace, even though most of his direct appeals for independent PACs or his own cannot be used for a future presidential campaign because of how they were established under campaign finance law.
 He and his allies have sent out more than 100 requests for political contributions in recent weeks, at times reaching the levels of his 2020 campaign.
 All of his emailed statements now include a new button: “Donate to Save America.”
 There are signed football raffles, offers to meet him at events and even what sound like threats.

-“President Trump has texted me,” one pitch reads, continuing on to say the “fundraising director” will report the person for not donating.
+“President Trump has texted me,” one pitch reads, adding that the “fundraising director” will report the person for not donating.

-Others feature promises of matching money from Trump or begging pleas that he won’t be able to fund his rallies without the donors.
-Trump has instructed some of his advisers to dial back the pitches, believing some of the language is corny, particularly the opening greeting: “Friend.”
+Others feature promises of matching money from Trump or pleas that he won’t be able to fund his rallies without the donors.
+Trump has instructed some of his advisers to dial back the pitches, believing that some of the language is corny, particularly the opening greeting: “Friend.”

 While those messages are meant for small-dollar donors, the former president has also been raising bigger sums at dinners and golf tournaments at his private clubs in New Jersey and Palm Beach, with entry sometimes costing six figures.
 And some of his allies are considering other fundraising vehicles designed to draft Trump into running or pay for his campaign-style efforts.

 His allies and advisers say the money is designed to show political strength ahead of 2024 as he weighs a bid for the presidency, and that he plans to contribute some of it to candidates he has endorsed in the 2022 midterms.
-So far, Save America, his leadership PAC, has not given to the 2022 candidates he has endorsed, according to FEC filings.
+So far, Save America, his leadership PAC, has not given to the 2022 candidates he has endorsed, according to Federal Election Commission filings.

-Several people familiar with the former president’s operation said that Afghanistan fundraising pitches performed exceptionally well, as supporters aggrieved at Biden’s actions looked for a way to oppose him.
+Several people familiar with the former president’s operation said that Afghanistan fundraising pitches performed exceptionally well, as supporters aggrieved at President Biden’s actions looked for a way to oppose him.

 “After the election, there was some erosion,” one of these people said.
 “But as the months have gone on, people have come back and started giving more.”